Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/Sim-Diasca-building-blocks-english.rst

 Any already-defined data, whose current qualifier is ``mutable``, can be modified, either initially (in this case the change will be immediate) or in the course of the simulation (in this case the change will occur only starting from the next tick).

-This is done thanks to calls to the ``modify_data/{3,4,5}`` helper functions, which on each tick are synchronous operations resulting in the root data exchanger recording all commits that happen during the current tick, and checking them on the fly (ex: no change in `const` data, only up to one commit per data key per tick, etc.).
+This is done thanks to calls to the ``modify_data/{3,4,5}`` helper functions, which on each tick are synchronous operations resulting in the root data exchanger recording all commits that happen during the current tick, and checking them on the fly (e.g. no change in `const` data, only up to one commit per data key per tick, etc.).
 A ``commit`` request is implemented as a direct message sending, from an actor to the root data exchanger (thus not going through the data-exchange tree).

 Once this tick is over, should at least one commit have been requested, the root time manager notifies the root data exchanger that we are in-between two ticks and that it can thus propagate safely its commit(s), down the exchanger hierarchy (tree-based propagation).